Catchouli/neuron/README.md

 A haskell hmatrix-based feed-forward neural net trainer and solver - really simple layered nets with backpropogation and gradient descent, implemented using matrices.

-The main part of the code is in neuron.hs - https://github.com/catchouli/neuron/blob/master/src/Neural.hs
+The main part of the code is in Neural.hs - https://github.com/catchouli/neuron/blob/master/src/Neural.hs